mozilla-services/docs/source/reg/apis.rst

 **GET** **https://server/misc/1.0/captcha_html**

-    Returns an html body string containing a Recaptcha challenge captcha.
+    Returns an html body string containing a reCaptcha challenge captcha.
     The PUT API to create a user will expect the challenge and response from this captcha.